hemantapkh/1337x/README.md

 torrents&#46;info(link or torrentId)          | Get information of a torrent      | self,<br>link: `Link of a torrent` or<br>torrentId: `ID of a torrent`

 ### Available categories

+All categories are now accessible via the `py1337x.categories` attribute.

  - `'movies'`
  - `'tv'`